This article was updated on October 22nd, 2023

 Ringworm is treated with a long course of anti-fungal medication which can be given to your dog orally or applied topically depending on the extent of the infection.

-There is a multitude of skin lesions and skin problems that can affect dogs, some of which are more obvious than others.
-Some lesions may cause your dog to display symptoms such as itchiness or pain, whereas others may go for months or even years undetected.
+There is a multitude of skin problems that can affect dogs, some of which are more obvious than others.
+Some lesions and sores may cause your dog to display symptoms such as itchiness or pain, whereas others may go for months or even years undetected.
 It is therefore important to have a regular routine for checking your dog’s skin and coat.

 The best way to check your dog is to make a habit of it.
 Pick the same time once a month or even once a week and take the time to thoroughly inspect your dog.
 Let your dog think it’s a game and be sure to reward them afterward.
 Your dog will also see it as a grooming session, helping to make the bond between you and your pooch stronger.

 First look at your dog’s skin and coat from a distance.
 What is the quality like?
 Is the coat dull or in poor condition?
 Are there any obvious areas of redness or inflammation?